WayScience/CytoSnake/README.md

 The next module is the **unit**  tests, which individually tests every core implementation of `CytoSnake` The targeted audience for the **unit** tests is mainly for developers to verify that every core component (modules, functions, objects) works as expected.
-Each of these tests are written in isolation meaning that the core implementation are being tested as if it was not part of the system.
+Each of these tests are written in isolation, meaning that the core implementations are being tested as if it was not part of the system.
 This makes it extremely easy to tests edges cases for our core implementations and allows to quickly identify bugs.

 Lastly, the **workflow testing** module tests all available workflows that `CytoSnake` contains.